AyushSingh331/Breast-Cancer-Prediction/README.md

-# BreastCare AI: Precision Screening & Support
+# BreastCancer Prediction: Precision Screening & Support

-BreastCare AI is a full-stack medical imaging application designed for the early detection of breast cancer.
+BreastCancer Prediction is a full-stack medical imaging application designed for the early detection of breast cancer.
 This platform integrates Deep Learning models with a secure, patient-centered web environment.

 ##  Key Features